 On 22 May 2017, a terrorist caused a bomb to explode at the Manchester Arena, at the conclusion of a concert performed by Ariana Grande, murdering 22 people, injuring many others, and killing himself (‘the Manchester Arena attack’ or ‘the Attack’).
 The claimants, Martin Hibbert, and his daughter Eve, had attended the concert, and each suffered grave, life-changing injuries in the Attack.

 Thus far, the state’s High Court of Justice has claimed this as fact without examining any of the observable physical evidence which thoroughly contradicts its claim.
-Nor has it presented any convincing evidence, i.e., evidence that is not contradicted by primary evidence, to support its claim.
+Nor has it presented any convincing evidence—i.e., evidence that is not contradicted by primary evidence—to support its claim.

 This is not to say that the state or the claimants have not provided any evidence.
 On the contrary, the evidence cited by the state, at least, is detailed and extensive.

 There are many witness testimonies of a bombing, numerous reports of events including government Inquiry reports, official accounts of investigations, anecdotes about autopsy reports, assertions that inquests were conducted, subsequent court rulings and so on.
 The claimants have provided medical reports, witness and expert witness testimonies, photographs and paperwork to support their claim they were present in the City Room when a bomb exploded and severely injured them.
-There is not a scrap of observable physical evidence nor any contemporaneous medical evidence to corroborate any of these hearsay claims.

 All the observable physical evidence we have in the public domain clearly indicates that there was no bomb, that Salman Abedi did not kill himself, and that no one died or was injured by a bomb purportedly detonated by Salman Abedi at 22:31:00 on 22 May 2017 in the City Room (foyer) of the Manchester Arena.